Mental Health Facilities Big Spring, TX

 West Texas Centers Howard County

 West Texas Centers Howard County is a mental health treatment center in Big Spring, TX, located at 1501 West 11th Place, Suite 104, 79720 zip code area.
 West Texas Centers Howard County provides telemedicine/telehealth and outpatient treatment.
-West Texas Centers Howard County offers group therapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, adults and young adults.
-West Texas Centers Howard County also supports seniors or older adults, veterans and people with trauma.
-Additional services at West Texas Centers Howard County consist of assertive community treatment, court-ordered outpatient treatment and family psychoeducation.
+West Texas Centers Howard County offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to children / adolescents, young adults and adults.
+West Texas Centers Howard County also supports people requiring dual diagnosis treatment, people with serious mental illness and seniors or older adults.
+Additional services at West Texas Centers Howard County consist of illness management and recovery, court-ordered outpatient treatment and suicide prevention services.

 Learn More